 I have a stabbing pain near my groin area of right leg that radiates down the front of my thigh to my knee when I walk.
 It literally takes my breath away.
 I’ve been stretching it & rolling on a foam roller but it’s relentless.

-**This reply is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician, physical therapist, or other qualified health provider with any questions you may have regarding a medical condition.
+Please note, this reply is for informational purposes only.
+It’s not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician, physical therapist, or other qualified health provider with a medical condition.